elstiko/Dungeon-World/docs/Classes/Immolator.md

 When you **stare into a source of fire**, looking for answers, roll+WIS.
 On a hit, the GM will tell you something new and interesting about the current situation.
 On a 10+, the GM will give you good detail.
 On a 7–9, the GM will give you an impression.
 If you already know all there is to know, the GM will tell you that.

 ### Burns Twice As Bright
-When you ****channel the flames of fate, you may treat a missed roll as a 7-9 or a 7-9 result as a 10+.
+When you **channel the flames of fate**, you may treat a missed roll as a 7-9 or a 7-9 result as a 10+.
 This may be a roll you or another character has made.
 Tell the GM something you’ve lost; an emotion, a memory or some innate piece of your being.
 You may not use this move again until you’ve used Burns Half As Long.

 ### Burns Half As Long
 _You gain this move when you gain Burns Twice As Bright_